(Updated and republished Feb 17,2021)

 - You have difficult relationships.

 - Your home is a mess.

 - Your boss asks too much for what you are paid.

 - Your health is not as good as you want it to be.

-This is a critical activity to lower your stress and move closer to become a healthy fabulous YOU.
+This is a critical activity to lower your stress and move closer to becoming the NEW YOU.